 To shift from "H2" to "H4", move the front drive control lever.
-Also, engage both the free-wheeling hubs.

-This can be done when the vehicle is stopped, or moving straight ahead at speeds of 40 km/h (25 mph) or less.
+This can be done when the vehicle is stopped, or moving straight ahead at speeds of 40km/h (25mph) or less.
 You need not depress the clutch pedal.
 If you have trouble shifting, depress or release the accelerator pedal momentarily while pushing the front drive control lever.